SoftCake-Dev/pdf-module/README.md

             <td align="center" valign="top" rowspan="1">String</td>
             <td align="center" valign="top" rowspan="1">Yes</td>
             <td align="center" valign="top" rowspan="1">null</td>
-            <td align="left" valign="middle" rowspan="1">Identification of an element by which you can load it in code to fill with data.</td>
+            <td align="left" valign="middle" rowspan="1">Identification of an element by which you can load it in code and fill it with data.</td>
         </tr>
         <tr></tr>
         <tr>